-Russia ETFs can be used to diversify a portfolio needing some international exposure, hedge any country-specific risk to Russian investments like changes to Russian law, or even be used as a currency or interest rate play on the Ruble.
+Russian ETFs can be used to diversify a portfolio needing some international exposure.
+They can also hedge any country-specific risk to Russian investments like changes to the law.
+They can even be used as a currency or interest rate play on the Ruble.

 One of the best advantages of ETFs is the ability to enter certain markets (like Russia) without loading up on equities or battling index basket pricing.
 Instead, you can get instant exposure to Russian markets with one easy transaction.
-So for those who have a need to invest in Russia, then an ETF might make sense for your trading strategy.
+So for those who have a desire to invest in Russia, an ETF might make sense.

-Unfortunately, there aren't a plethora of Russian funds to choose from, but this list may grow over the years as foreign ETFs gain popularity.
-And while this list of Russia ETFs is short, investors can still consider BRIC ETFs for exposure to Russia as well.
+There aren't a lot of Russian funds to choose from.
+But this list may grow over the years as foreign ETFs gain popularity.
+And while this list of Russia ETFs is short, you can consider BRIC ETFs for exposure to Russia as well.

 List of Russian ETFs

-- RUSL - Direxion Daily Russia Bull 3x Shares ETF
+- RUSL: Direxion Daily Russia Bull 2x Shares ETF

-This should have you covered for any investing strategy you want to utilize with Russian exchange-traded funds.
+This should have you covered for any investing strategy you want to utilize with Russian ETFs.

-Also, take note that two of the funds on this list are triple leveraged ETFs (RUSL and RUSS).
-And of those two funds, one is also and inverse (short) fund - RUSS.
-Be extra careful with those funds, as they are not for those with weak stomachs and are more for advanced traders with complex investing strategies.
+Also, take note that two of the funds on this list are triple-leveraged ETFs: RUSL and RUSS.
+And of those two funds, one is also an inverse (short) fund: RUSS.
+Be extra careful with those funds; they are not for those with weak stomachs.
+They are more for advanced traders with complex investing strategies.

-For a full list of funds targeting specific countries like Russia, look no further that the List of Country ETFs.
-You can also consider BRIC ETFs, which not only include Russian assets and ETPs, but Brazil, China, and India as well.
-The BRIC region covers Brazil, Russia, India, and China (ergo the acronym).
+You can also consider BRIC ETFs.
+These not only include Russian assets and ETPs, but Brazil, China, and India as well.
+The BRIC region covers Brazil, Russia, India, and China.
 While there are specific ETFs for each of these countries, BRIC ETFs have become popular over the years.

 BRIC investing originated because the four countries were similar in size and economic status and considered to be emerging markets.
-And while that has changed over the years, it is still a popular grouping for investors.
-And especially for ETF investors.
+That has changed over the years.
+But is still a popular grouping for investors.
+This is especially true for ETF investors.

-While ETFs have many advantages, they have many disadvantages as well (as does any investment).
+ETFs have many advantages.
+But they have many disadvantages as well.
+This is the case for any investment.
 So, it is very important to understand the investment vehicle before you trade it.
-But, once you have a full understanding on these ETFs, you can consider adding any or all to your portfolio.
-Good luck with all of your trades!
+But, once you have a full understanding of these ETFs, you can consider adding any or all to your portfolio.